GETTING IN

 A handsome, coffee-table style book showcasing 230 flyers from NYC queer clubs from the 1990s, with commentary from nightlife luminaries of the era such as Michael Musto, Lady Bunny, DJ Larry Tee, Susan Morabito, Goldy Loxxx, and more.

-FIRST EDITION SOLD OUT.
+FIRST AND SECOND EDITIONS SOLD OUT.

-SECOND EDITION NOW AVAILABLE!
+THIRD EDITION NOW AVAILABLE!

 JUST A FEW OF THE CLUBBIES WHO CONTRIBUTED TO GETTING IN